Adriennke/my-hometown-targu-mures/readme.md

 # TODO

--new image
+- clean divs
--some silver effect
+- some more information
--some more information
+- connect links
--connect links
+- tidy whitespace